Mon (emblem): History

+Judges in formal attire and a referee with Mon during an arbitration on the Sumō stage on 21 January 2007.
+The small white Mon are 'Kamon' for identification on the formal attire, but are decoration on the referee costume (which may or may not be kamon).
+The mon on the banner above are the corporate logo of the Japan Sumo Association.

-Japanese traditional formal attire generally displays the mon of the wearer.
-Commoners without mon often used those of their patron or the organization they belonged to.
+Japanese traditional formal attire generally displays the kamon of the wearer's family.
+Commoners without kamon often used those of their patron or the organization they belonged.
 In cases when none of those were available, they sometimes used one of the few mon which were seen as "vulgar", or invented or adapted whatever mon they wished, passing it on to their descendants.
-It was not uncommon for shops, and therefore shop-owners, to develop mon to identify themselves.
+It was not uncommon for shops to adopt/develop mon to identify themselves and their products/services.

-Occasionally, patron clans granted the use of their mon to their retainers as a reward.
-Similar to the granting of the patron's surnames, this was considered a very high honor.
-Alternatively, the patron clan may have added elements of its mon to that of its retainer, or chosen an entirely different mon for them.
+Occasionally, patrons granted the use of their kamon to their retainers as a reward.
+Similar to the granting of the patron's surname, this was considered a very high honor.
+Alternatively, the patron may have added elements of its mon to that of the retainer and granted the use, or chosen an entirely different mon for them.